-Next in our Panasonic range is the Lumix GX9.
-This is another relatively inexpensive camera that comes in a bundle with the Lumix G 12-60mm f/3.5-5.6 lens.
+Next is the Panasonic Lumix GX9, another relatively inexpensive camera that comes in a bundle with a 12-60mm lens.

 It has a smaller body than the G95 and a more minimalistic design, too, which makes it ideal for beginners who have never used a mirrorless or DSLR camera before.
 It also has an electronic viewfinder and a touchscreen that can be rotated downward 180 degrees.

-The GX9 packs a 20.3 MP sensor and uses the Venus Engine image processor.
-Its autofocus system is okay, and although it can’t quite match the G95, you should still be able to focus on subjects with relative ease.
+The GX9 packs a 20.3 MP sensor, which offers very nice image quality.
+The autofocus system is okay, and although it can’t quite match the G95’s AF, you should still be able to focus on subjects with relative ease.

-The included focus stacking technology is excellent, plus its beginner-friendly design means you can create some advanced photos with minimal technical knowledge.
+The included focus-stacking technology is excellent, plus the beginner-friendly design means you can create advanced photos with minimal technical knowledge.
 You can also expect a great degree of stability thanks to the built-in image stabilization (and the image stabilization in the kit lens, too!).

 6. Panasonic Lumix G9

-The G9 features brilliant IS, a decent AF system, and some useful shooting modes for high-quality macro shots (with the right lens).
+The G9 features excellent IS, a decent AF system, and some useful modes for high-quality macro shots.

 Our last Panasonic pick is the Lumix G9.
-This is a high-quality mirrorless camera aimed somewhere between professional and intermediate photographers.
-It packs a 20.3 MP Four Thirds sensor and a decent ISO range.
+This is a high-quality mirrorless camera designed for intermediate photographers; it packs a 20.3 MP Four Thirds sensor and a decent ISO range.

-We also like that this camera has in-body image stabilization.
-As a result, you should be able to track subjects and record smooth 4k videos easily.
+We like that this camera has in-body image stabilization.
+As a result, you should be able to capture sharp shots in low light and record smooth 4K video without much trouble.

-The design is also ergonomic, and you get a large textured grip.
-The button layout is also relatively minimalistic compared to some other Panasonic cameras.
-Lastly, we like that this camera has a special high-resolution mode, which takes a series of 20.3 MP RAW images and combines them to create one ultra-resolution 80 MP RAW photo.
+The design is also ergonomic, and you get a large, textured grip.
+The button layout is also relatively minimalistic compared to other Panasonic cameras.
+Lastly, we like that this camera has a special high-resolution mode, which takes a series of 20.3 MP RAW images and combines them to create one ultra-resolution 80 MP file.

 7. Fujifilm X-Pro3

-Fujifilm offers focus stacking technology in some of its cameras, including the X-Pro3, a high-end, full-frame mirrorless camera that is great for professional photography.
+Fujifilm offers focus-stacking technology in some of its cameras, including the X-Pro3, a high-end, full-frame mirrorless model that’s great for serious photographers.

-It uses the X-trans CMOS 4 sensor with an effective resolution of 26.1 MP.
-This sensor also gives an excellent dynamic range for fantastic colors and lighting.
-We also like that the camera is highly usable with an LCD touchscreen and a 3.60M-dot OLED EVF.
-This means that you can easily compose using either the screen or the viewfinder.
+The X-Pro3 boasts a powerful APS-C sensor with an effective resolution of 26.1 MP.
+This sensor offers an excellent dynamic range and produces fantastic colors.
+We also like that the camera is easy to use thanks to the LCD touchscreen and the high-quality OLED EVF.
+This means that you can easily compose your photos using the screen or the viewfinder.

-In terms of design, the X-Pro3 is retro.
-It has a classic style that not everyone may like.
-However, those who prefer traditional camera designs will love the contrasting black and silver body.
+The X-Pro3 has a retro design that isn’t loved by all photographers.
+However, those who prefer traditional camera designs will appreciate the contrasting black and silver body.

 The Nikon Z6 II is a high-end mirrorless camera that has a host of awesome features, including focus stacking.

-This compact mirrorless camera offers top-notch image quality, thanks to the 24.5 MP BSI sensor that performs well in low-light situations.
-The Z6 II also features dual card slots for a greater storage capacity.
-And we like that this mirrorless camera has dual EXPEED 6 image processors, which allow the camera to operate incredibly quickly.
+This compact mirrorless camera offers top-notch image quality thanks to the 24.5 MP sensor.
+The Z6 II also features dual card slots, and we like that this mirrorless camera has dual EXPEED 6 image processors, which allow the camera to operate incredibly quickly.

-As mentioned above, you can use the Focus Shift feature to create focus-stacked images.
-This tool is easy to use, and in conjunction with the high-end specs of the camera, you can produce some fantastic results.
+You can use the Focus Shift feature to create focus-stacked images.
+This tool is easy to work with, and – in conjunction with the camera’s other high-end features – you can produce some fantastic results.

-We hope you have found this guide on the best focus-stacking cameras useful.
-As you can see, there are a great range of cameras available that allow you to produce beautiful focus-stacked images with minimal effort.
+We hope you found this guide to the best cameras with focus stacking useful.
+As you can see, there are quite a few cameras that allow you to produce beautiful focus-stacked images.

-We should also mention that there are some Canon cameras like the Canon EOS R6 that feature focus bracketing.
+We should also mention that there are some Canon cameras, such as the Canon EOS R6, that feature focus bracketing.
 This is similar to focus stacking, but the mode does not combine the photos afterward.
-Instead, you simply take a series of focus bracketed shots, and must then combine them using focus-stacking software afterward.
+Instead, you simply take a series of focus-bracketed shots, and you must then combine them using focus-stacking software afterward.